medwards/deathmaze/README.md

 Instructions
 ------------
-Escape to quit.
-WASD to move the map, arrow keys to move the 'player' (position is indicated in yellow).
-Moving out of the maze produces an new room, Z rotates it, and spacebar will place the room.
+Arrow keys to move (position is indicated in yellow).
+Spacebar acts on objects in the room (currently just the dungeon entrance which quits).

+Moving out of the maze produces an new room.
+Z rotates the new room, and spacebar places the room.

 Credits
 -------